SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-code.rst

     cd NEMO-code/NEMOGCM/CONFIG
     ./makenemo -n SalishSea -m salish -j8

-That will compile the full domain Salish Sea NEMO configurations and the IOM output server with the :kbd:`salish` architecture definitions with the compilation distributed over 8 cores.
+That will compile the full domain Salish Sea NEMO configuration and the IOM output server with the :kbd:`salish` architecture definitions with the compilation distributed over 8 cores.
-The resulting executables are located in in :file:`NEMO-code/NEMOGCM/CONFIG/SalishSea/BLD/bin/`.
+The resulting executables are located in :file:`NEMO-code/NEMOGCM/CONFIG/SalishSea/BLD/bin/`.

 Available Configurations